 Health and Safety

-It is mandatory for FIS members to actively comply with current legislation and this forms a vital part of our Code of Conduct audits.
+It is mandatory for FIS members to maintain an active focus on all elements of H&S and this forms a vital part of our code of conduct audits.

 Health and Safety Handbook

 The Health and Safety Handbook is designed for distribution by members to site operatives as a tool to help remind them of the hazards that they may encounter every day in their job and assist them in meeting company health and safety requirements.